apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Clear namespace backlog

-It clears all message backlog for all the topics that belong to a specific namespace.
-You can also clear backlog for a specific subscription as well.
+It clears all message backlogs for all the topics that belong to a specific namespace.
+You can also clear backlogs for a specific subscription as well.

 ````mdx-code-block
 <Tabs groupId="api-choice"